nearform/mira/docs/domain-management/README.md

   }
 }
 ```
+> `"HOSTED-ZONE-ID"`, `"DEV-ACCOUNT-ID"`, `"STAGING-ACCOUNT-ID"`, `"ACCOUNT-REGION"` and `"DOMAIN-ACCOUNT-ID"` values are placeholder values and must be change to valid AWS account and region values.

 This example configures 3 accounts: a `default` account for development, a `staging` account for staging environment and the `domain` account where the domain name and hosted zone lives.

 ### 2. Deploy Route53 Manager to `domain` account